 Major General Dick Wilson has been appointed Chair of the board and will lead the efforts to rebuild communities across the state affected by the devastating Queensland floods and cyclones.

-Former Queensland Coordinator-General, Graeme Newton, has been appointed CEO of the Authority.
+Former Deputy CEO and Chief Financial Officer, Frankie Carroll, has been appointed CEO of the Authority.